Supporters of S.L. Benfica: Supporters' groups

 During the Estado Novo, no organized supporters' groups existed, as few people had the resources to follow their club throughout the country or abroad.
 With the transition to democracy in the mid-1970s, and with the newly-found freedom, fans started to converge together to chant for their team, leading to the creation of the first supporters' groups in Portugal, Juve Leo, in 1976.

-In Portugal, supporters' groups are obligated to register with the Instituto Português do Desporto e Juventude (Portuguese Institute for Sport and Youth), so that the clubs can provide technical, financial, and material support to those groups.
+In Portugal, supporters' groups are obligated by law to register with the Instituto Português do Desporto e Juventude (Portuguese Institute for Sport and Youth), so that clubs can provide technical, financial, and material support to those groups.
 Neither Diabos Vermelhos nor No Name Boys have done so.

 Diabos Vermelhos

 The Diabos Vermelhos (English: Red Devils) were created on 11 November 1982 and are located in the north corner of the Estádio da Luz, known as Topo Norte.